 Description: This parameter specifies which pairs of bonded atoms should be excluded from non-bonded interactions.
 With the value of none, no bonded pairs of atoms will be excluded.
 With the value of 1-2, all atom pairs that are directly connected via a linear bond will be excluded.
 With the value of 1-3, all 1-2 pairs will be excluded along with all pairs of atoms that are bonded to a common third atom (i.e., if atom A is bonded to atom B and atom B is bonded to atom C, then the atom pair A-C would be excluded).
-With the value of 1-4, all 1-3 pairs will be excluded along with all pairs connected by a set of two bonds (i.e., if atom A is bonded to atom B, and atom B is bonded to atom C, and atom C is bonded to atom D, then the atom pair A-D would be excluded).
-With the value of scaled1-4, all 1-3 pairs are excluded and all pairs that match the 1-4 criteria are modified.
-The electrostatic interactions for such pairs are modified by the constant factor defined by 1-4scaling.
+With the value of 1-4, all 1-3 pairs will be excluded along with all pairs connected by a set of two bonds (i.e., if atom A is bonded to atom D, then the atom pair A-D would be excluded).
+With the value of scaled1-4, all 1-3 pairs are modified by the constant factor defined by 1-4scaling.
 The van der Waals interactions are modified by using the special 1-4 parameters defined in the parameter files.
+The value of scaled1-4 is necessary to enable the modified 1-4 VDW parameters present in the CHARMM parameter files.

-dielectric < dielectric constant for system > Acceptable Values: decimal ≥ 1.0 Default Value: 1.0 nonbondedScaling < scaling factor for nonbonded forces > Acceptable Values: decimal ≥ 0.0 Default Value: 1.0
+1-4scaling < scaling factor for 1-4 electrostatic interactions > Acceptable Values: 0 ≤ decimal ≤ 1 Default Value: 1.0 dielectric < dielectric constant for system > Acceptable Values: decimal ≥ 1.0 Default Value: 1.0 Description: Dielectric constant for the system nonbondedScaling < scaling factor for nonbonded forces > Acceptable Values: decimal ≥ 0.0